James Chuter Ede: Early life

-James Chuter Ede was born in Epsom, Surrey, the son of James Ede, a grocer of Nonconformist religious convictions, and his wife Agnes Mary (née Chuter).
+James Chuter Ede was born in Epsom, Surrey, elder son (there were two daughters) of "lower-middle-class" parents, James Ede, a Nonconformist (Unitarian) grocer (who had been an assistant to John Budgen, founder of the Budgens grocery store chain) and his wife Agnes Mary, daughter of local builder James Chuter.
 He was educated at Epsom National School, Dorking High School for Boys, Battersea Pupil Teachers' Centre, and Christ's College, Cambridge, where he studied natural sciences.
 He attended Cambridge through a Surrey county scholarship, which did not cover his living expenses, and he ran out of funds at university, dropping out without a degree at the end of his second year.
-Either through his family background or by a decision when a student, he became a Unitarian, and his religion consumed much of his time and effort later in life.
+In April and May 1943, Ede's ministerial boss Rab Butler arranged for him to receive an honorary MA from Cambridge.
+Either through his family background or by a decision made when a student, he became a Unitarian, and his religion consumed much of his time and effort later in life.

 Had he graduated from Cambridge, Ede might have pursued a career as a science master in the grammar or public school systems, but instead he became an assistant master at council elementary schools in Surrey from 1905 to 1914, mainly in Mortlake.
 He took an active part in the Surrey County Teachers’ Association (SCTA), part of the National Union of Teachers.
 He was active in the Liberal Party, and in 1908 was elected as a member of Epsom Urban District Council, as the youngest councillor in Surrey, and probably the youngest urban district councillor in the country.
 In 1914, Ede stood for election to Surrey County Council and, as a council employee, had to resign his teaching post before the poll.
 He was elected, and never worked as a teacher again.

 Much of his council work concentrated on education, as the SCTA wanted teacher representation on the Education Committee, to which, after a struggle, he was appointed.
 During the First World War he served in the East Surrey Regiment and Royal Engineers, reaching the rank of Acting Regimental Sergeant Major.
 He spent most of the War in France, probably working with poison gas.